EliaTogni/Univault/Statistical Methods for Machine Learning.md

 - Let f be an element of the linear space HK induced by a kernel K. Write f (x) in terms of K.
 - Write the statement of the Perceptron convergence theorem when the Perceptron is run with a kernel K. Define the main quantities occurring in the bound.
 - Write the closed-form formula (i.e., not the argmin definition) of the kernel version of the Ridge Regression predictor.
+- Write the convex optimization problem with linear constraints that defines the SVM hyperplane in the linearly separable case.
+- Write the unconstrained optimization problem whose solution defines the SVM hyperplane when the training set is not necessarily linearly separable.
+- Write the bound on the expected value of the SVM objective function achieved by Pegasos.
+Provide also a bound on the expected squared norm of the loss gradient.
+- Write the definition of ε-stability for a learning algorithm.
+- Write the value of ε for which SVM is known to be stable.
+The value depends on the radius X of the ball where the training datapoints live, the training set size m, and the regularization coefficient λ.
+- Write the mathematical conditions on the regularization coefficient λ ensuring consistency for the SVM algorithm wih Gaussian kernel.
+- Consider the class Fd of all functions of the form f : {−1, 1}d → {−1, 1}.
+Let FG,sgn be the class of functions computed by a feedforward neural networks with the sgn activation function and graph G = (V, E).
+Provide asymptotic upper and lower bounds on |V | such that Fd ⊆ FG,sgn.
+- Define a class of neural networks for which the ERM problem with the square loss is probably NP-hard.
+- Write the update line of the stochastic gradient descent algorithm.
+Explain the main quantities.
+- Write the definition of logistic loss for logistic regression with linear models.
+- Write the definition of consistency for surrogate losses.
+- Write a sufficient condition for consistency of a surrogate loss.
+- Write the formula for Bayes optimal predictor and Bayes risk for the logistic loss.